|Predecessor||Henry Ford Company|

 Cadillac is the name of a legendary American automaking band, which was established in 1902, and is considered to be one of the oldest car brands in the United States.
 Today the brand is owned by the General Motors Company.

 Meaning and History

-The company received its name in honor of the ancestor of Henry – Le Sieur Antoine De La Mothe Cadillac – of the French administrator and military leader who founded Detroit in the 1701.
+The company received its name in honor of the ancestor of Henry – Le Sieur Antoine De La Mothe Cadillac – of the French administrator and military leader who founded Detroit in 1701.
 The family crest of Cadillac became the base of the old Cadillac logo.
 It looked like a blazon framed by a wreath.
-In the 2014, the Cadillac company officially introduced the new logo.
+In 2014, the Cadillac Company officially introduced the new logo.
 It lost laurel wreaths adorning the coat of arms.

-In the 1909, Cadillac was bought by Billy Durant, the founder of General Motors.
+In 1909, Cadillac was bought by Billy Durant, the founder of General Motors.
 But the control over the company was retained behind Liland.
 In the same year, the production of one more model Cadillac 30 began.
 It remained in production for 6 years.
-In the1912, the first in the world electric starter was installed on this car.
+In 1912, the first in the world electric starter was installed on this car.

-From the very beginning of its existence, the Cadillac company considered making its cars as symbols of luxury, elegance, but at the same time they had to be reliable and technological.
+From the very beginning of its existence, the Cadillac Company considered making its cars as symbols of luxury, elegance, but at the same time, they had to be reliable and technological.

 Cadillac LaSalle is the 1927 model.
 It was the first work of Harley Earl’s GM, which founded an art-designer section.
 The radiator grille, which is a hallmark of Cadillac cars, appeared exactly at it.